 Quality control has been carried out to indicate potentially spurious values.

-We have filtered down these stations to obtain approximately 3000 for which we can adequately
+We have filtered down these stations to obtain those for which we can adequately

 calculate a 1961-90 daily climatology.
 The dataset represents anomalies from the

 We have used an angular-distance weighting approach to interpolate the station data onto

 the required grid.
 We chose to grid the station anomalies to overcome some of the issues

 associated with elevation dependence.

 The data are available as gridded anomalies, relative to the 1961-90 base period,

 and also as gridded actual temperatures.
 The actual temperatures were created by gridding the

 daily normals and adding these to the relevant daily anomaly.